Taking Your Own Suit Measurements

 Measure around your waist at the height where you would like to wear your pants, which is likely different than your natural waist.
 Place not pull the tape measure tight.
 If you have an existing pair of trousers that fit as you would like, wear them, and measure around the waist band where they sit.

-Measure around the fullest part of your hips AND seat (tailor word for bum), making sure your pockets are empty and the tape is level and untwisted.
+Measure around the fullest part of your hips AND seat (tailor term for bum).
+Stand feet hip width apart, making sure your pockets are empty and the tape is level and untwisted.
 You should just barely feel the tape against your body.

 Measure the circumference of your thigh at its widest point, this is usually near the top of the inseam but may be slightly lower depending on your physique.